-MAC / LAC - Math Across the Curriculum and Literacy Across the Curriculum - This is the foundation of our RTI programming at MBMS.
+MAC / LAC - Math Across the Curriculum and Literacy Across the Curriculum - This is the foundation of our MTSS (Multi tiered system of supports) programming at MBMS.
 These two courses have a main focus on meeting standards based on students' needs as well as some required focus standards.
 These are our intervention blocks with a math and literacy focus.
 These courses are also leveled by assessment scores.
 These class periods are 40 minutes long and meet on a rotating basis.